 This is known as sui generis database right, which is distinct from copyright, and may protect against extraction or reuse of a substantial part of the database contents (see The Copyright and Rights in Databases Regulations 1997).

 The intellectual property(IP) and copyright in the data that you create as part of your work at the University of Sheffield are owned by the institution.

 This is to protect it so it can be used for the benefit of the institution and to make sure any commercial use of the IP is handled properly.

 This should not prevent you from using or sharing data, but you will need to think about who is responsible for it; this should be made clear in your data management plan.
-You should apply for a licence which allows appropriate reuse.

 Care needs to be taken when accessing or distributing data across borders, as laws are not the same, even across Europe.

 If you are using third-party sources for text and data mining (TDM) then our dedicated TDM page gives more guidance.

 Here we would like to offer some advice on the best ways to share material with colleagues in your Research groups.